 If you are reading this article, there is a good chance you already know that you are on a blacklist.
-If you are on one blacklist, however, you may likely be on others as well.
-A good tool for checking blacklists is Debouncer (www.debouncer.com), which currently claims to check 123 blacklists.
-Debouncer can automatically check for blacklistings on a regular basis and notify you via email if it finds your IP or domain on a blacklist.
-Debouncer is one of the many tools and resources our email delivery experts utilize to help ensure that email delivered through SocketLabs On-Demand is not affected by blacklistings.
+If you are on one blocklist, however, you may likely be on others as well.
+A good tool to check email blacklists is Debouncer (www.debouncer.com), which currently claims to check 123 blacklists.
+Debouncer can automatically do an email backlist check on a regular basis and notify you via email if it finds your IP blacklisted or a blacklist domain.
+Debouncer is one of the many tools and resources our email delivery experts utilize to help do a domain backlist check or backlist check to ensure that email delivered through SocketLabs On-Demand is not affected.

 Getting Off of a Blacklist

 Blacklists are run by different operators on the Internet, so the procedure for getting off of a blocklist (which is usually possible, though not always) depends on the specific blacklist you are on.
 Most blacklist operators have an online form that you can complete to request removal.
 Before requesting removal, you should first ensure that you have corrected the problem that landed you on the blacklist in the first place.
 Blacklist operators are concerned about the integrity of your email, and if you repeatedly ask to be removed for the same problem they may eventually reject your request.

 How SocketLabs Can Help Right Now — and Going Forward